Amazon UK buy buttons on Knock earn us a small commission at no cost to you. Here's how we choose →

 Are there hidden costs?

 From the retailer, watch for: a SIM that auto-renews at a higher rate after month one, optional manufacturer cases at £20 to £40, replacement chargers (the 3210 uses USB-C so any modern charger works), and microSD cards if you want more music storage.
-From Knock, nothing.
+From us, nothing.
 The site is free; we earn on affiliate clicks if you buy through one of our links.

 What about SIM costs?